alecmuffett/ssco-id/id-master.md

 being as being equally trustworthy to a CA-supplied DV certificate.

-This proposal does not replace certification of a .onion name as currently, or in future, provided under CABForum BRs; in face we call for extension of CABForum BRs to include DV certificates for "Next Generation" Onion addresses.
+This proposal does not replace certification of a .onion name as currently, or in future, provided under CABForum BRs; in fact we appeal for extension of CABForum BRs to include DV certification for "Next Generation" Onion addresses.

 Instead: this standard provides an additional specification to offer ad-hoc HTTPS capability to enabled clients in limited circumstances.